XCVG/commoncore/README.md

 ### Version 2.0-pre2
 ### For Unity 2018.3+

+## Important Update

+As of May 2019, CommonCore has been downgraded to an internal project.
+It will still be released as open-source, but the focus will be on implementing features for Ascension III and other games, commits to this repository will be fewer and releases will be less polished.
+This project was starting to become unmanagable and I need to focus on the game itself.

 ## Introduction

 CommonCore (formerly ARES) is a complete Role-Playing Game library for Unity... or will be someday.
 The intent is to provide a base that allows easy development of everything from quick adventures to epic open-world sagas, as well as being flexible enough to be adapted for mechanically similar genres such as open-world sandbox, shooters, and more.